InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Conclusion

 \section{Conclusion}

-In this work, we addressed multi-task interference in parameter-efficient diffusion models by resolving the conflict between local token-level routing and the global intent of user instructions.
-We introduced InstructMoLE, a framework built upon Instruction-Guided Routing (IGR), which enforces a globally consistent expert selection within each layer based on the user's instruction.
-This mechanism is complemented by an output-space orthogonality loss that promotes expert diversity.
-Our extensive experiments demonstrate that InstructMoLE significantly outperforms LoRA and other MoLE variants on challenging multi-conditional benchmarks.
-These results establish that a global, instruction-aware routing policy is a more robust and effective paradigm for complex generative tasks, laying the groundwork for models with more faithful compositional control.
+We introduced InstructMoLE to address multi-task interference in parameter-efficient diffusion models by aligning expert routing with the global intent of user instructions.
+InstructMoLE combines Instruction-Guided Routing (IGR), which selects a globally consistent expert council within each layer, with an output-space orthogonality loss that promotes expert diversity.
+Experiments on Flux.1 Kontext show that InstructMoLE outperforms LoRA and MoLE variants on challenging multi-conditional benchmarks, establishing global instruction-aware routing as an effective paradigm for faithful compositional control in this setting.

 \beginappendix